anhld49/Canaan-Restaurant/README.md

 1. Clone the repository
 2. Change directory into frontend: `cd frontend`, run `npm install`, then run `npm start`
-3. Open a new tab in your terminal, then type `cd backend` then run `docker compose up --build`
+3. Open a new tab in your terminal, then create .env file `cp .env.example .env`
+4. Type `cd backend` then run `docker compose up --build`

 ## Account to test: